shengli666666/DedustNet/README.md

 ## Application test

-To more fully validate the potential performance of our method on other vision tasks, we performed keypoint matching detection and image edge detection.
+To more fully validate the potential performance of our method on other vision tasks, we performed keypoint matching detection, image edge detection, object detection, and salient object detection.

 ### Keypoint matching detection